McIntosh Loudspeaker Division Part 2

 2005

-After 55 years of accumulating knowledge and experience as an audio enthusiast, my dedication for better sound was undiminished.
-In 2002, ten years after leaving McIntosh, I made the first prototype of my dream system.
-My experience with column systems and patents made this possible.
-I found some inexpensive drivers with adequate response that could be used to verify that my concept of a new column would work.
-It worked very well and an article about this prototype system was published in the November 2005 issue of audioXpress magazine.
-The sound was so captivating that I could not resist building an improved version with components, including drivers, having the best of technology as well as performance.
-Of course, it was a risk because the cost was much greater than my first construction.
+After 55 years of accumulating knowledge and experience as an audio enthusiast, my dedication for better sound is undiminished.
+In 2002, ten years after leaving McIntosh, I make the first prototype of my dream system.
+This concept is something I always wanted to try.
+My experience with column systems and patents make this possible.
+I find some inexpensive drivers with adequate response that can be used to verify that my concept of a new column will work.
+It works very well and an article about this prototype system is published in the November 2005 issue of audioXpress magazine.
+The sound is so captivating that I cannot resist building an improved version with components, including drivers, having the best of technology as well as performance.
+Of course, it is a risk because the cost is much greater than my first set of columns.

-Then, I realized that the improved version I had created provided greater accuracy than anything I had heard before.
-The concept, although somewhat radical in design, turned out to be astonishing in performance.
+Then, I realize that the improved version I have created provides greater accuracy than anything I have heard before.
+The concept, although somewhat radical in design, turns out to be astonishing in performance.
 I think Gordon Gow would have been very enthusiastic if he had been able to hear it.
-The accuracy in imaging, depth and spaciousness was outstanding and it provided an unprecedented coherence to the sound that was unique to my design.
-A second article about the revised version was in the July 2006 issue of audioXpress.
+The accuracy in imaging, depth and spaciousness is outstanding and it provides an unprecedented coherence to the sound that is unique to my design.
+A second article about the revised version is in the July 2006 issue of audioXpress.

-The system was shown at the 2006 Rocky Mountain Audio Fest and received excellent reviews.
-The room was very crowded each of the three days.
-The proof is in the listening and we received many complements from the attendees.
+The system is shown at the 2006 Rocky Mountain Audio Fest and receives excellent reviews.
+The room is very crowded each of the three days.
+The proof is in the listening and we receive many complements from the attendees.
+It is available as the IDS-25 Stereo Loudspeaker System.

 About This Site